TimBurg/MA_thesis_markdown/source/07_theory.md

 $$ 0 \leq \varphi \leq 1$$

 A penalty term is then added to the optimization to force the phasefield to condensate to either 0 or 1 depending on a forcing term from the compliance minimization.
-Consequently an interface between the two phases forms that is subject to an Allen-Cahn type equation which can drive the interface in the direction of its normal.
+Consequently an interface between the two phases forms whose change is subject to the resulting Allen-Cahn type equation which can drive the interface in the direction of its normal.
 This falls into the category of advancing-front algorithms.
 For details see [@barles_front_1993] or [@blank_phase-field_2010].
-For an understanding of the convergence of these dynamics I consider the optimality conditions of the system.
+For an understanding of the convergence of the induced dynamics I consider the optimality conditions of the system.

-Since integrating the phase field over a region gives the volume, a volume constraint is imposed by requiring said integral to be equal to a parameter $m$ which then dictates how much of the design domain is allowed to be material:
+Since integrating the phase field over a region gives the volume, a volume constraint is imposed by requiring the integral to be equal to a parameter $m$ which then dictates how much of the design domain is allowed to be material:
-$$\int_\Omega \varphi dx = m \cdot \text{vol}(\Omega)$$
+$$\int_\Omega \varphi \: dx = m \cdot \text{vol}(\Omega)$$

-Notice that values in the intermediate range of $\varphi$ distort this relationship.
+Bear in mind that values in the intermediate range of $\varphi$ distort this relationship.
 However, since they only occur in the interfacial region that will be forced to occupy a neglible portion of the domain, this is can be neglected.

-For the reading convenience we stipulate the requirements on $\varphi$ in the following space:
+For the reading convenience I stipulate the requirements on $\varphi$ in the following space:
 $$\mathcal{G}^m = \big\{\varphi \in H^1(\Omega, \mathbb{R})) \quad \big| \quad 0\leq \varphi \leq 1 \quad \text{and} \quad \int_\Omega \varphi dx = m \cdot \text{vol}(\Omega) \big\}$$
-These requirements are later taken care of by terms from the Karush-Kuhn-Tucker theory, namely the complementary slackness and a lagrange multiplier.
+These requirements are later taken care of by terms from the Karush-Kuhn-Tucker theory, namely the complementary slackness and a Lagrange multiplier.

-As stated, an additional term has to be added to the compliance functional as to force condensation of the phasefield and regularize the occurence of jumps.
-The term used is due to [@takezawa_shape_2010] and is sometimes called the Ginzburg-Landau Energy:
+As stated, an additional term has to be added to the compliance functional as to enforce a condensation of the phasefield and regularize the occurence of jumps.
+The term used is due to [@takezawa_shape_2010] and is called the Ginzburg-Landau Energy:

 $$ E^\varepsilon = \int_\Omega \frac{\varepsilon}{2} |\nabla \varphi|^2 + \frac{1}{\varepsilon} \Psi(\varphi) dx $$